aesara-devs/aesara/doc/extending/creating_a_c_op.rst

 for an object drops to 0, it means it is not used by anyone any longer and can be safely deleted.

-PyObjects implement reference counting and the Python C-API defines a number of macros to help manage those reference counts.
+``PyObject``\s implement reference counting and the Python C-API defines a number of macros to help manage those reference counts.
 The definition of these macros can be found here : `Python C-API Reference Counting
 <https://docs.python.org/2/c-api/refcounting.html>`_.
 Listed below are the
-two macros most often used in Aesara C ops.
+two macros most often used in Aesara C :class:`Op`\s.

 .. method:: void Py_XINCREF(PyObject *o)